tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **What is Pruning?**
 In a search tree, "pruning" means safely ignoring an entire branch of the tree.
 If you know for a fact that the closest point in a branch is 10 units away, but you've already found a neighbor that is 5 units away, you don't need to enter that branch at all.
 You "prune" it.
 This is what gives trees their expected $O(\log N)$ speed—you skip most of the data since it isn't relevant to your search (though worst-case can degrade depending on parameters).

+### A Classical High-Dimensional Attempt: Locality Sensitive Hashing (LSH)
+As practitioners realized trees failed in high dimensions, the classical "theory-first" approach shifted to **Locality Sensitive Hashing (LSH)**.
+Rooted in the Johnson-Lindenstrauss lemma (which provides the intuition that random projections approximately preserve pairwise distances <a id="cite-33"></a>[[33]](#ref-33)), LSH uses random hyperplanes to hash vectors into buckets.

+If two vectors are close in space, they are highly likely to fall on the same side of a random hyperplane, and thus land in the same hash bucket.
+Random hyperplane LSH specifically targets cosine (angular) distance <a id="cite-35"></a>[[35]](#ref-35).
+While mathematically elegant, LSH requires many parallel hash tables to achieve good recall and struggles with precision compared to the modern graph-based methods we use today.

 **The "High-Dimensional" Problem**
 In 2D or 3D, space is "crowded" and data points are distinct.
 If you are in one quadrant, you are far from the others.
 However, as dimensions increase ($d > 10$), a strange geometric phenomenon occurs: **points move to the edges <a id="cite-5"></a>[[5]](#ref-5).**